rfvgyhn/min-ed-launcher/README.md

 * **Multi-Account**

-  Rudimentary support for playing with both your Steam and Epic accounts with one game installation.
+  Supports running your Steam, Epic and Frontier Store accounts with one game installation.
   See [details] for how this works.

 ## Usage